elisekosm/react-side-project/README.md

 ## Lessons Learned
 - Create and develop a React app
 - Make API calls in a React app
+- Use an open source Gen AI image generator
 - Material UI package
 - GitHub actions CI checks on a PR
+- Deploy a React app to GitHub pages
+- Unit testing in React using Jest

 ## Available Scripts